 There is no cure for age-related macular degeneration (AMD), but there have been treatment breakthroughs during the last 20 years that give scientists, researchers, and retina specialists hope that a cure will be found.

-Eye Consultants of Pennsylvania is the leading ophthalmology practice in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, and we have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+Eye Consultants of Pennsylvania is the leading ophthalmology practice in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, and we have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 Barry C. Malloy, MD, Michael Cusick, MD and Anastasia Traband, MD are our fellowship-trained, board-certified vitreo-retinal specialists who are highly trained in the treatment of macular degeneration, diabetic eye disease, retinal detachment, macular edema and many other conditions that affect the retina.
 They will evaluate your eyes and help you manage macular degeneration before it causes severe vision loss.